-All flora and fauna related incidents are to be reported and managed in accordance with LOGOS Incident Reporting & Management Procedure (WHSMS-LOGOS-007) and Qube's Incident Reporting and Management Procedure (SHEMS-QM-13-PR-0126).
+All flora and fauna related incidents are to be reported and managed in accordance with the Incident Reporting & Management Procedure [WHSMS-LOGOS-007] and Qube's Incident Reporting and Management Procedure [SHEMS-QL-13-PR-0126].
 Incidents are classified based on the incident's severity as shown in Section 4.6 of the OEMP [PREC-QPMS-EN-APP-00001].